carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/google-runtime-references.rst

 Options
 -------

-.. option:: WhiteListTypes
+.. option:: IncludedTypes

-   A semicolon-separated list of names of whitelist types.
+   A semicolon-separated list of names of types to explicitly include.
 Default is empty.